 Purchasing a freeze dryer is undoubtedly an investment.
 My freeze dryer runs almost nonstop, and I’m grateful to have one.
 I have the medium-size freeze dryer with the premier pump from Harvest Right.

-If you are purchasing a freeze dryer, please consider purchasing through my affiliate link.
+If you purchase a freeze dryer, please consider purchasing through my affiliate link.
 (It doesn’t cost you more, and I earn a small commission.)
-Your support helps me continue providing free content here on my blog and YouTube channel.
+Your support helps me continue providing free content on my blog and YouTube channel.
+Learn more about how to freeze dry here.

 Using Your Celery Salt